 PwC’s 2018 Global Digital IQ survey: Across 60 countries, 2,280 executives in business, experience, and technology (BXT) offer insight into how their companies invest in and deliver on the promise of digital.
 The findings reveal what successful companies are getting right, and what their peers need to do to catch up.

 Today, companies face a more iterative disruption, one that involves data, apps, and the close monitoring of buyer behavior.
 Domino’s Pizza has pivoted in the past few years from being a take-out-and-delivery pizza maker to an e-commerce business that specializes in pizza products.
-Domino’s systematically changed its brand, implemented new digital features like a slick ordering app that tracks the progress of your pizza (or, you can order by text or tweet) and detailed analytics that have capitalized on data to deliver pizza faster, and instilled a new mind-set throughout their company.
+Domino’s systematically changed its brand, implemented new digital features like an ordering app that tracks the progress of your pizza and an interface that lets you order by text or tweet, developed detailed analytics that have capitalized on data to deliver pizza faster, and instilled a new mind-set throughout the company.
 The 68-year-old company has emerged as an agile analytic juggernaut, able to parse customer data and buyer behavior to craft the right products at the right times, with a slate of ordering options across every platform.

 A Different Kind of Leadership